 - make whatever changes you need in order to feel safe

 - use UNCW resources to clarify your choices.

 "Red Zone" Safety Training for New Students

-The most likely time for a college student to be a victim of violent crime is during the first 6 weeks of their Freshman year.
+The most likely time for a college student to be a victim of violent crime is during the first 6 weeks of their first year on a new campus.
 Inexperience, distraction, exposure to a new environment, and an unfamiliarity of risks are all contributing factors to the danger.

 We call this period of time the "Red Zone" for freshmen students.
 To help ensure our students are as safe as possible, we've adopted an online training course for students to take prior to their matriculation.
 To view and participate in this program, please click the link below.

 ENTER "THE RED ZONE"